Oktovianus Maniani

-Oktovianus Maniani (born 27 October 1990 in Jayapura, Indonesia) is an Indonesian tarkam footballer who plays as a winger for Liga 2 club PSBS Biak.
-Popularly known simply as "Okto," he gained nationwide popularity in his early caps for the national team, mainly during the 2010 AFF Suzuki Cup, where he is considered one of the contributing players along with teammate Irfan Bachdim.
+Oktovianus Maniani (born 27 October 1990 in Jayapura, Indonesia) is an Indonesian football manager and former footballer who plays as a winger.
+He's currently the manager of Bumi Baliem.
+Popularly known simply as "Okto" or "Oman" he gained nationwide popularity in his early caps for the national team, mainly during the 2010 AFF Suzuki Cup, where he is considered one of the contributing players along with teammate Irfan Bachdim.
 He is considered one of ten Asia players that could hit in Europe by ESPN Soccernet.

 Personal life

-Okto was born in Jayapura, Papua, to Benjamin Maniani, a fisherman, and Dorince May, both indigenous Papuans.
+Okto was born in Jayapura, Papua, to Benjamin Maniani, a fisherman, and Dorince May, both native Papuan.
 Okto spent his childhood helping his father fishing in the beach of Hamidi, Papua.
 He is married to Meriam Magdalena Worumboy, and together they have 2 children, Benyamin Elia Maniani and Carien Christine Maniani.

 Club career

 On 23 December 2014, he signed with Pusamania Borneo.

 On 30 January 2016, he signed with Carsae.
 But due to administrative problems, he just appeared four times and then he became free agent.